In this article you’ll learn whether taking creatine (CR) supplements will increase your risk of hair loss. There is some evidence to suggest it does.

-If the scalp begins to become dry it can lead to unhealthy hair follicles, as well as hair loss and thinning hair.
+If the scalp begins to become dry it can lead to unhealthy hair follicles, as well as thinning hair.

 Dry skin can more easily become inflamed as well, which can often lead to brittle and unhealthy hair.

-The scalp supports the hair follicle, providing the necessary nutrients for hair growth, and unhealthy skin on the scalp will negatively impact the growth of hair and potentially lead to hair loss.
+The scalp supports the hair follicle, providing the necessary nutrients for hair growth, and unhealthy skin on the scalp will negatively impact the growth of hair and potentially lead to hair thinning.